alinex/alinex.github.io/_develop/alinex/alinex.md

 As I got more into the concept of node.js I found out that this is the ideal solution for the alinex platform.
-I use this project to check new technologies out and hopefully bring it more on the way than my php server part just now.
+I use this project to check new technologies out and hopefully bring it more on the way than my PHP server part just now.

 I worked further on creating a modular system with some of the great modules available.
 Hardest thing is to find the best module for each job out of the